-Schools and Cadets controlled by the Council for Cadet Rifle Shooting
+Schools and Cadets controlled by the Council for Cadet Rifle Shooting c Disciplines Acknowledged by the NRA include

 Service Weapons controlled by the UK Armed Forces Shooting Committee

 Sporting Rifle Events under the control of the British Sporting Rifle Club, generally using rifles in accordance with Para 158 and comprising both Moving and Static Target events.
 The Moving Target events are generally under ISSF rules for 10m and 50m events, and under Nordic Shooting Union rules for 100m events.
 Static events are under BSRC originated rules.